 • Shoulders

 Laser hair removal is used on all skin types, but it is most effective on fair skin with dark hair.
+Since lighter hair has less melanin than dark hair, laser hair removal technology works best for people with this skin/hair color combination.

 Note: Read our article and find out if laser hair removal for blonde hair works.

-Is Laser Hair Removal Permanent?
+Laser Hair Removal Results

 Laser hair removal usually isn’t permanent, but it can last for years.